w3c/webrtc-encoded-transform/sdp-explainer.md

 ## Existing APIs that will be used together with the new APIs
 - Basic establishing of EncodedTransform
 - getParameters() to get results of codec negotiation
+- encoded frame SetMetadata, to set the payload type for processed frames

 # Example code
 (This is incomplete)